Warmking/netflix-gpt/README.md

 - Sign out feature in header
 - Bug -1 profile update in body leads to error and it was changed to the login page in the api call   itself
 - Bug -2
+- Implementing the browse page
+    - maincontainer
+     - backgroungVideo
+    -secondarycontainer
+      - n*n cards -- displays the movie title
+-created maincontainer beautifully with tailwind css -movieSlice created and used the TMDB Api for movies list -implemented the autoplay feature and background video in maincontainer as same as netflix
+-

 # Features
 - Login page